Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 \subsubsection{Why does the RMF improve accuracy?}

 By training the RMF to separate qubit-state relaxation traces and ground-state traces, we provide the FNN with additional features of the qubit-readout signal.
 Figure~\ref{fig:rmf_improv} shows empirically how additional features provided by the RMF help reduce the number of misclassifications made by the {\sc mf-rmf-nn} discriminator for the excited (`1') state for all qubits, which improves the overall readout accuracy.
-For qubit 2, the information provided by the RMF was noisy due to which the improvement is marginal.
+For qubit 2, the information provided by the RMF was noisy and the improvement was marginal.